z-purr/x402-api-gateway/RPC_CONFIGURATION.md

 - Check RPC endpoint is responding (if self-hosting)

 ### "Settlement failed"
-- Ensure RPC URL matches network
-- Check wallet has gas tokens
-- Verify RPC endpoint rate limits
+- If you're using the hosted facilitator, retry later or contact support if the status page reports issues
+- If you're running a custom facilitator, ensure its RPC URL matches the selected network, the settlement wallet has gas, and the RPC endpoint is healthy

 ### "Invalid signature"
 - Network mismatch (e.g., mainnet signature on testnet)